jonnonz1/nz-statute-book/acts/public/1999/courts-security-act-1999.md

 **Other related powers**

 ### 33 Powers of other officials: court security officers may exercise
-(1) This section applies to any power or duty relating to security in a courtroom where proceedings are being heard that is given to any official other than a court security officer or a Police officer, for example, the power given to an officer of the court by section 165 of the Senior Courts Act 2016.
+(1) This section applies to any power or duty relating to security in a courtroom where proceedings are being heard that is given to any official other than a court security officer or a Police officer, for example, the power given to an officer of the court by subpart 2 of Part 2 of the Contempt of Court Act 2019.
 (2) A court security officer may exercise any such power or duty if the presiding judicial officer directs the officer, in specific language, to do so.

 ### 34 Powers of court security officers: Police officers may exercise